a-liut/gio-fog-node-go/README.md

     ```

 - POST /devices/{deviceId}/actions/{actionName}: trigger an action on the selected device.
-    It allows to specify a value to send to the device for the requested action
+    It allows specifying a value to send to the device for the requested action

     Example body: .../actions/<characteristicUUID>
     ```json